gee-community/geemap/examples/README.md

 ## YouTube Channel

 More video tutorials for geemap and Earth Engine are available on my [YouTube channel](https://www.youtube.com/c/QiushengWu).
+If you can't access YouTube in your country, you can try [西瓜视频](http://gishub.org/xigua)。

 [![Earth Engine Tutorials on YouTube](https://i.imgur.com/qIGmd0L.png)](https://www.youtube.com/c/QiushengWu)